getgauge/documentation/user/advanced_readings/execution_types/table_driven_execution.md

 Both `Scenario` and `Second Scenario` are executed first for the first row values `1, vishnu` and then consecutively for the second and third row values from the table.

 ##Execute selected data table rows
 By default, scenarios in a spec are run against all the data table rows.
-It can be run against selected data table rows with flag `--table-rows` and specifying the row number against which the scenarios should be executed.
+It can be run against selected data table rows with flag `--table-rows` and specifying the row numbers against which the scenarios should be executed.
+If there are multiple row numbers, they should be separated by commas.

 Example:
 ````
 $ gauge --table-rows "1" specs/hello.spec
+$ gauge --table-rows "1,4,7" specs/hello.spec
 ````

 Range of table rows can also be specified, against which the scenarios are run.